fmills89/gal_shops/README.md

 ## Description

 Built using React-Native, GLA Shops helps you keep track of what you need before heading to the store.
 Never go grocery shopping without a list!
 This is my first React Native application built without the use of a tutorial guiding me along the way.
 I used previous React Native experience and Udemy to help me implement features.
 GLA Shops is designed by me as well.
+The Git repo does not have many commits due to me having issues deploying the application.
+Original git repo: <a href='https://github.com/fmills89/mobile-grocery-list'>here.

 ### Deployed Application